pqabelian/abewallet/docs/Abewallet-English.md

 # 1. Overview

-The main purpose of Abewallet is to manage the transaction output (also known as coin) in Abelian blockchain.
+The main purpose of Abewallet is to manage the Transaction Output (also known as **TXO** or **coin**) of the wallet owner.
 The main functions are as follows:

 - Create new wallet
 - Create and manage addresses
 - Query the balances or other information of wallet
 - Create and manage transactions
-- Restore created wallet with mnemonic words
+- Restore wallet with mnemonic words

 The architecture is as follows:

-Through the interaction with the Abelian blockchain node (ABEC node), query and scan the data in blockchain, store the chain data concerned by the wallet through the database, at the same time, the wallet manages the address, and provides the function of creating transaction, and updates the wallet according to the updated data on the chain.
+Through the connection and interaction with the Abelian blockchain node (referred to as **ABEC node**), the wallet can query and scan the data in blockchain.
+The wallet owner's coins and corresponding keys, as well as related data (e.g., transactions) are stored in wallet database.
+In addition, wallet manages the address, and provides the function of creating transaction.
+In other words, wallet obtains data from blockchain, store only the data related to its owner, and produce (transfer) transactions for the Abelian system.

 ![System Design](images/System Design.svg)

-Instructions for the overall use of the system

-1. Users can create wallets when needed.
-For each wallet, a 24-words mnemonic and an initial (first) address will be returned.
-   Note that mnemonic words can be used to recover the wallet.
-2. Users can create addresses when needed, by running his wallet and using the provided APIs.
-3. Users can use the addresses to receive coins, in mining or transfer.
-4. Users can configure the wallet to connect to a local or remote ABEC node.
-5. Users can run the wallet when needed, and the wallet will communicate with the connected (running) ABEC node, scan the blockchain and update its local database.
-6. Users can query wallet status and information through the provided APIs.

 # 2. Functionalities (User Interface)
 Abewallet provides the following functionalities to the users: